Moon Jae-in: Libel case

-In September 2015, Moon sued former prosecutor Koh young-ju for libel in response to a statement he had made during Moon's campaign in 2013.
-Koh had been quoted as calling Moon a "communist."
-As a public figure, Koh had been noted for his investigation into the Burim incident, where he investigated five alleged communists who were later convicted of violating the anti-Communist National Security Law.
-On August 23, 2018, Seoul Central District Court Judge Kim Kyung-jin.
-Koh lauded the ruling as a victory for freedom of speech in South Korea.
+In September 2015, Moon sued former prosecutor Go Yeong-ju for libel in response to a statement he had made during Moon's campaign in 2013.
+Go had been quoted as calling Moon a "communist."
+As a public figure, Go had been noted for his investigation into the Burim incident, where he investigated five alleged communists who were later convicted of violating the anti-Communist National Security Law.
+On August 23, 2018, Seoul Central District Court Judge Kim Gyeong-jin.
+Go lauded the ruling as a victory for freedom of speech in South Korea.
 However, on 2 June 2020, the case was appealed.
-The prosecutor representing Moon is seeking one and a half years of jail time for Koh.
+The prosecutor representing Moon is seeking one and a half years of jail time for Go.
+In February 2022, Go Yeong-ju's defamation trial against Moon Jae-in was ultimately concluded to be not guilty.
+And in the civil trial for damages, the court also ruled that Go was not liable.

 2018 opinion rigging scandal in South Korea

 In April 2018, a group of supporters of the South Korean President Moon Jae-in were charged with online opinion rigging.
 The accused suspects were the members of the ruling Democratic Party (DPK).
 The main perpetrator, as well as the leader of the pro-Moon group, was a well-known power-blogger called "Druking".

 In 2018, the special prosecutor indicted South Gyeongsang Province Governor Kim Kyung-soo in relation to this case.
 In 2019, he was jailed for two years on charges of online-rigging operations in both the first and second instance.
 On 21 July 2021, he was sentenced to two years by the Supreme Court for online-rigging operations (crime on 'Interference with Business' by damaging or destroying any data processor, 컴퓨터등장애업무방해죄) and eventually lost his position as governor.